-The coronary arteries deliver blood to the heart muscle, providing a continuous supply of oxygen and nutrients needed for it to stay healthy and function normally.
+The coronary arteries deliver blood to the heart muscle.
+The blood provides a continuous supply of oxygen and nutrients needed for the heart to stay healthy and work as it should.

 Supply and demand

-The coronary arteries regulate the supply of blood to your heart muscle depending on how much oxygen your heart needs at the time, as indicated by:
+The coronary arteries regulate the supply of blood to your heart muscle depending on how much oxygen your heart needs at the time.
+This is shown by:

 The harder the heart has to work to pump blood, the more oxygen it needs.
-For example, when you exercise, your heart rate and blood pressure increase, which in turn increases your heart's demand for oxygen.
+For example, when you exercise, your heart rate and blood pressure increase.
+This in turn increases your heart's demand for oxygen.

 The main way to increase the oxygen supply to the heart is to increase the blood flow through the coronary arteries.
 Your heart increases the blood flow by widening (dilating) your coronary arteries.

-If your coronary arteries aren't able to dilate properly, your heart muscle may not be able to get the amount of oxygen it needs to function properly.
+If your coronary arteries aren't able to dilate properly, your heart muscle may not be able to get the amount of oxygen it needs to work as it should.

 Anatomy of the coronary arteries

-Left anterior descending artery, which supplies blood to the front (anterior wall) and part of the side (anterolateral wall) of the left ventricle, to the top of the left ventricle, and to most of the wall between the ventricles (interventricular septum).
+- Left anterior descending artery.
+It supplies blood to the front (anterior wall) and part of the side (anterolateral wall) of the left ventricle, to the top of the left ventricle, and to most of the wall between the ventricles (interventricular septum).

-Circumflex artery, which passes behind the heart between the left atrium and left ventricle and supplies blood to the side (lateral wall) of the left ventricle.
+- Circumflex artery, which passes behind the heart between the left atrium and left ventricle.
+It supplies blood to the side (lateral wall) of the left ventricle.
 In a small number of people, the circumflex artery supplies the lower and back portions of the left ventricle.

-The right coronary artery supplies blood to the right ventricle and then supplies the underside (inferior wall) and backside (posterior wall) of the left ventricle.
+- The right coronary artery supplies blood to the right ventricle.
+It then supplies the underside (inferior wall) and backside (posterior wall) of the left ventricle.

 What are collateral coronary arteries?

 When the heart doesn't get enough oxygen-rich blood through the coronary arteries, the affected heart muscle can weaken or die.
 This is what happens during a heart attack.
-The damaged heart muscle cannot pump effectively, leading to heart failure.
+The damaged heart muscle can't pump effectively, which can lead to heart failure.